-- As the canal water level rose, a gap did not form until the water reached an average elevation (not accounting for wave effects) of 6.7 ft to 7.7 ft, and the factor of safety before the gap formed was above 1.0. - When the average water level reached elevation 6.7 ft to 7.7 ft, the I-wall began to lean, a gap formed between the I-wall and the levee fill on the canal side of the wall, resulting in a reduction in the factor of safety, and the wall began to fail at the location where the factor of safety was lowest. - As the water in the canal rose to approximately elevation 10.0 ft, the breach fully opened resulting in a sudden surge of water into the protected area.
+- As the canal water level rose, a crack did not form until the water reached an average elevation (not accounting for wave effects) of 6.7 ft to 7.7 ft, and the factor of safety before the crack formed was above 1.0. - When the average water level reached elevation 6.7 ft to 7.7 ft, and the static water pressure force was increased by wave effects, a crack formed between the I-wall and the levee fill on the canal side of the wall, resulting in a reduction in the factor of safety, and the wall began to fail at the location where the factor of safety was lowest.